 On the left in blue with white icons are the different objects we use in ML studio such as projects, Experiments, Web services, Jupyter Notebooks, Data Sets, Trained Models and Settings.
 Next on the left is a nested list of all the modules we can drag on to the design surface in the middle of the screen.
 On the right are the properties of the module that has focused or the whole experiment if no module is selected.

-There also functions we can perform in the bottom dark grey toolbar and the first thing we need to do is to click on Run to run the experiment as is.
+There are also functions we can perform in the bottom dark grey toolbar and the first thing we need to do is to click on Run to run the experiment as is.

-The sample experiment has three modules, the top one represents the data we are working on and the grey lines connecting it to the tow below represent the data flowing through the experiment.
-The other two Edit Metadata modules change the characteristics of the data; the top one declares the column ArrDel15 as the label – the thing we want to make predictions against and the second declares all the other columns as features the columns to be used to make the prediction.
+The sample experiment has three modules, the top one represents the data we are working on and the grey lines connecting it to the two below represent the data flowing through the experiment.
+The other two Edit Metadata modules change the characteristics of the data; the top one declares the column ArrDel15 as the label – the thing we want to make predictions against and the second declares all the other columns as features, the columns to be used to make the prediction.

-If we right click on the small circle at the bottom of the Weather Dataset module and choose ‘Visualise’ we can quickly see the data we are working with.
+If we right click on the small circle at the bottom of the Combined Flight and Weather Dataset module and choose ‘Visualise’ we can quickly see the data we are working with.
 This view shows you the first few rows of the dataset and various statistics about each column in the dataset, and here we can see the statistics for the column Dry Bulb Celsius: